 - Average position – The average position in Google Search for all keywords that rank for a specific page.

-Having all this information at your disposal you can easily make your content awesome and get more traffic.
-Let’s get some cases and the fixes you should do.
+Having all this information at your disposal can easily make your content awesome and get more traffic.
+Let’s get some cases and the fixes you should make.

 Issue #1: The pages have a small number of impressions

-This means that Google does not rank well your pages and don’t consider your content being too valuable to show it to the visitors that search.
+This means that Google does not rank your pages well and doesn’t consider your content too valuable to show it to the visitors.

-How to fix: Check the content of these particular pages, update it with details, case studies and more relevant details.
-Also, you should get some good backlinks to those pages.
+How to fix: Check the content of these particular pages, update it with details, case studies, and more relevant details.
+Also, it would help if you got some good backlinks to those pages.

 Issue #2: The pages have a low CTR

-This means that your result in Google searches is not picked by the visitors and instead they choose pages from your competition.
+This means that the visitors do not pick your result in Google searches, and instead, they choose pages from your competition.

 How to fix: You should rewrite your title and the meta description making it more appealing for the visitors to choose your result instead of your competitors.
 Also should improve the ranking of your keywords.
-If your result appears on position 10 the visitors will choose the first results and not scroll till your page.
+If your result appears on position 10, the visitors will choose the first results and not scroll to your page.

 Issue 3: The pages have a high bounce rate

-This means that people are leaving the pages by hitting the back button and selecting other results in Google or they simply close the browser.
-You should always aim for a low bounce rate.
+This means that people are leaving the pages by hitting the back button, selecting other Google results, or closing the browser.
+It would help if you always aimed for a low bounce rate.